-Do not drive a car until you see Dr. Park or discuss with his staff.
-Typically, patients do not drive for 2-3 weeks.
+Do not drive a car until you see Dr. Park in the office 6 weeks after surgery.
 Dr Park's office will call you 2-3 weeks postop and driving can be discussed then; however, you should not drive till discussing it with Dr Park's staff.